Places in Paris: Pink Mamma

 I grieved over this place.
 It was €2400, a block from Liv’s ballet school, a 15 minute walk to her school, on a private street.
 I would have lived with the tiny fridge and non existent storage for those floors and that price.
 I asked the agent to be put on a backup list in case the renter fell through.
 This put me in a worst state because nothing came close to this place in terms of layout, gorgeous Parisian charm and price.
 I found a larger, cute place but it was in a sketchy area of the 10th near Gare Nord which would mean a 10 minute bus ride to school and then a 20 minute walk.
 I was running out of time and feeling like we would end up homeless in Paris.

-The second I saw our apartment on the French real estate website I recognized it from years earlier when I first began looking for apartments.
-I couldn’t believe it was available the day after we were scheduled to move out of our exchange and it was under my budget.
+The second I saw our apartment on the French real estate website I recognized it from three years earlier when I first began looking for apartments just for fun.
+I couldn’t believe it was available the day after we were scheduled to move out of our house exchange and it was slightly under my budget.
 I immediately emailed the agent to schedule a viewing to make sure it wasn’t too good to be true.
-I’ve had such bad luck getting in touch with an agent (mostly due to not having a French phone number) and then discovering days later that the apartment had already been rented.
+I’ve had such bad luck getting in touch with an agent (mostly due to not having a French phone number) and then discovering hours later that the apartment had already been rented.
 I made sure to let them know I was ready to sign the lease that day.
 I made two lists of criteria for our apartment search.

 Must Have – Dealbreakers